MicrosoftDocs/SupportArticles-docs/Office/Client/excel/available-resources-errors.md

 - Opening or closing the workbook
 - Running VBA

 If you're seeing the error when performing any of the above actions, it's time to look to determine what's going on in your file.
-These will be addressed in the sections below.
+These are addressed in the sections below.

 **Calculations**